ousmanebarry/typeracer-bot/README.md

 ## Author

-* This project was made by me @ousmanebarry
+* This project was made by me